wazuh/wazuh-documentation/source/user-manual/files-backup/creating/index.rst

 Creating a backup
 =================

 This guide explains how to create a backup of your Wazuh files, such as logs, and configurations.
 Backing up Wazuh files is useful when migrating your Wazuh installation to a different system.

-The :doc:`../restoring/index` documentation provides a guide that you can follow in restoring a backup of the Wazuh central components and Wazuh agent data.
+The :doc:`../restoring/index` documentation provides a guide to restore a backup of your Wazuh central components and Wazuh agent files.

 .. toctree::
    :maxdepth: 1